AdaCore/spark2014/docs/ug/gnatprove.rst

 How to Investigate Unproved Checks
 ==================================

 One of the most challenging aspects of formal verification is the analysis of failed proofs.
 If |GNATprove| fails to prove automatically that a run-time check or an assertion holds, there might be various reasons:

 * [CODE] The check or assertion does not hold, because the code is wrong.
 * [ASSERT] The assertion does not hold, because it is incorrect.
 * [SPEC] The check or assertion cannot be proved, because of some missing assertions about the behavior of the program.
+* [MODEL] The check or assertion is not proved because of current limitations in the model used by |GNATProve|.
 * [TIMEOUT] The check or assertion is not proved because the prover timeouts.
 * [PROVER] The check or assertion is not proved because the prover is not smart enough.

 Investigating Incorrect Code or Assertion
 -----------------------------------------